Corvusoft/restq/documentation/UML.md

 This document outlines our interpretation of relevant UML concepts and aims in creating a level playing field for all  participants during software design discussions.

+## Interpretation
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/pdf/rfc2119.pdf).

 ### Class Diagrams

 #### Relationships